-Certain of our existing stockholders have indicated an interest to purchase up to an aggregate of approximately \$3.0 million of shares of our common stock in this offering at the initial public offering price (which would represent approximately 30% of the shares sold in this offering, assuming an offering price of \$3.00 per share, which is the low end of the estimated price range).
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares of our common stock in this offering to these entities, or these entities may determine to purchase more, fewer or no shares of our common stock in this offering.
+Certain of our existing stockholders have agreed to purchase up to an aggregate of approximately \$2 million of shares of our common stock in this offering at the initial public offering price (which represents approximately 14.82% of the shares sold in this offering).
 The underwriters will receive the same underwriting discounts and commissions on any shares of our common stock purchased by these entities as they will on any other shares of our common stock sold to the public in this offering.
-For more information regarding indications of interest by certain of our stockholders and the potential impact on their ownership of shares of our common stock, see "Principal Stockholders."
+For more information regarding the potential impact on their ownership of shares of our common stock, see "Principal Stockholders."

 To the extent certain of our existing stockholders and their affiliated entities participate in this offering, such purchases would reduce the non-affiliate public float of our shares, meaning the number of shares of our common stock that are not held by officers, directors, and controlling stockholders.
 A reduction in the public float could reduce the number of shares that are available to be traded at any given time, thereby adversely impacting the liquidity of our common stock and depressing the price at which you may be able to sell shares of common stock purchased in this offering.
-While certain of our existing stockholders and their affiliated entities have expressed interest in potentially participating in this offering, there are no assurances that they will participate in the offering to a material extent, or at all.